rskwan/rskwan.github.io/_posts/2016-06-01-berkeley-tea.md

 ### 3: [Sharetea](http://www.yelp.com/biz/sharetea-berkeley)
 Artificial stuff, but better artificial stuff than most of the other tea shops around campus.
 For some reason, it's pretty popular.
 (Maybe because it's closer to the dorms than Asha or U-Cha.)

-Like U-Cha, it's not a big place, and doesn't have many power outlets.
+Sharetea has about the same amount of seating as and fewer power outlets than U-Cha, though it's fine if you sit here for maybe an hour or less.
 It can get pretty crowded after student events or right after class, but finding seats during off hours isn't hard.

 * Fruit tea: Like U-Cha, the fruit teas are reasonable enough if you get less sugar, but the fruit flavors may or may not result from actual fruits being used (at least on site).
 I don't get these enough here, so I don't have any particular recommendations.
-* Milk tea: I'm not willing to believe they use actual milk; they taste really weird with less sugar.
+* Milk tea: I'm not willing to believe they use actual milk; these drinks taste really weird with little sugar.
 (Personal favorites, when I'm willing to up my sugar intake: brown rice, high mountain.)
 * Creama teas: I prefer salty creamas, which Sharetea doesn't offer, but the sweet creamas are OK.
 The quality depends a lot on your base tea.

 ![Sharetea, milk tea]({{ "/media/2016-06-01/sharetea_mt.jpg" | prepend:site.baseurl }})